 When they woke the next morning every one of the several men who had been posted to guard the camp during the night was gone.

 There were no bodies, they had just disappeared.
-It is suspected that a Nazi commando unit had snuck up on the camp during the night, silently killed the guards and then dragged their bodies away.
+They suspected that a Nazi commando unit had snuck up on the camp during the night, silently killed the guards and then dragged their bodies away.

 The sentries were never seen again.